-DDD—Advisory On State of Florida Restrictions On Funding Travel Costs Relating To Countries Designated By The U.S. Government As State Sponsors of Terrorism (Currently, Cuba, Iran, Sudan and Syria)
+DDD---Advisory On State of Florida Restrictions On Funding Travel Costs Relating To Countries Designated By The U.S. Government as Embargoed Countries (Currently Crimea, Cuba, Iran, Sudan, Syria and North Korea).

-Due to recent State of Florida law developments, members of the UF community who will be traveling to any “embargoed country” must contact Dean David Sammons at the UF International Center and review the Advisory on Embargoed Countries before:
+Due to recent State of Florida law developments, members of the UF community who will be traveling to any “embargoed country” must contact Dean Leonardo A. Villalón at the UF International Center before: